Austinhamilton1/Zync/README.md

 ### What Zync is not.

+Zync currently has no support for hardware accelerated computing (i.e., it has no OpenCL, Vulkan, CUDA, etc. backend).

 Zync is not currently a "plug-and-play" library.
 A working knowledge of the inner-workings of the library will help with implementations.

 ## Data Types of Zync